Learn how to set up Multi-Tenancy with Optimize.

 Possible Multi-Tenancy scenarios

-As described in the Camunda BPM Platform documentation, there are two possible Multi-Tenant scenarios which are also supported by Optimize:
+As described in the Camunda Platform documentation, there are two possible Multi-Tenant scenarios which are also supported by Optimize:

 Single Process Engine With Tenant-Identifiers